Co-Separating Sounds of Visual Objects: Introduction

 \section{Introduction}

-Multi-modal perception is essential to capture the richness of real-world sensory data for objects, scenes, and events.
-In particular, the sounds made by objects, whether actively generated or incidentally emitted, offer valuable signals about their physical properties and spatial locations---the cymbals crash on stage, the bird tweets up in the tree, the truck revs down the block, the silverware clinks in the drawer.
+Multi-modal perception is important to capture the richness of real-world sensory data for objects, scenes, and events.
+The sounds made by objects, whether actively generated or incidentally emitted, offer valuable signals about their physical properties and spatial locations---the cymbals crash on stage, the bird tweets up in the tree, the truck revs down the block, the silverware clinks in the drawer.

 Objects often generate sounds while coexisting or interacting with other surrounding objects.
 Thus, rather than observe them in isolation, we hear them intertwined with sounds coming from other sources.
 Likewise, a realistic video records the various objects with a single audio channel that mixes all their acoustic frequencies together.
 Automatically \emph{separating} the sounds of each object in a video is of great practical interest, with applications including audio denoising, audio-visual video indexing, instrument equalization, audio event remixing, and dialog following.